NasimMahdinazhad/Data-Analysis-Portfolio/README.md

 Outside of structured learning, I enjoy exploring new tools and methodologies in the data space.
 I’m passionate about continuous learning and thrive in both collaborative environments and independent projects.

+This repository is a space to share projects, demonstrate skills, and document my learning journey in data analytics.